 2. When to Take GROUP Training in Conflict Management

 This three-hour online course provides consultants, trainers, and coaches with the knowledge to use the TKI assessment for improving how conflict is managed in any group setting (including work groups, departments, committees, project teams, matrix teams, and virtual teams).
 Although you can skip this course if your coaching work only involves one-on-one sessions with your clients and/or mediation sessions between two people, most consultants will find it useful to take GROUP Training so they can learn how an organization's culture, reward system, and leadership behavior directly impact on conflict-handling behavior in every workgroup.
 But it's best to first take either BASIC Training or ADVANCED Training before you take GROUP Training, so you'll have a foundational knowledge of conflict management and how to interpret "Individual TKI Profiles."
 After you've completed our BASIC or ADVANCED course, GROUP Training will then enable you to interpret the more intricate "Group TKI Profiles."

 3. Before Taking Any Courses in Change Management, Take ADVANCED Training

-We highly recommend that you don't take any of our subsequent courses in change management (Culture Management, Critical Thinking, Team Management, etc.) unless you've already learned the core material in ADVANCED Training in Conflict Management: The ADVANCED course provides the vital knowledge of psychological type, group process, problem management, and the Problem Management Organization (PMO)—all of which are thoroughly woven into our additional courses.
+We highly recommend that you don't take any of our subsequent courses in change management (Culture Management, Critical Thinking, Team Management, Strategy-Structure, etc.) unless you've already learned the core material in ADVANCED Training in Conflict Management: The ADVANCED course provides the vital knowledge of psychological type, group process, problem management, and the Problem Management Organization (PMO)—all of which are thoroughly woven into our subsequent courses.